-Visit our Safe Start page for more information about the governor’s phased reopening plan.
+Visit our Healthy Washington – Roadmap to Recovery page for more information about the governor’s phased reopening plan.
 That page also includes industry-specific guidance for safe reopening.

 Under the Governor’s “Stay Home, Stay Healthy” proclamation, employers are required to implement a social distancing plan, conduct frequent cleaning and sanitizing, and ensure frequent and proper hand washing.

 Businesses are prohibited from operating unless these workplace safety measures are established and implemented in accordance with the following guidance:

 The new federal CARES act means unemployment benefits may be available to those impacted by COVID-19 related changes in employment.
 The state Employment Security Department (ESD) has provided a 4 step process to help ensure unemployment benefits are filed correctly and start quickly.